12 Fabulous Tricks to Keep Your Shoes from Hurting

 12. Apply Vaseline

-Applying just a bit of Vaseline to your feet helps keep them moisturized and prevents lesions caused by rubbing.
+This is the last tip we have to keep your shoes from hurting.
+Applying just a bit of Vaseline to your feet helps keep them moisturized and prevents injuries caused by rubbing.

 Are you ready to make your shoes more comfortable?
-Use these recommendations and give those shoes you love another chance.
+Follow these recommendations and give those shoes you love another chance.